spurintel/feed-example-postgresql/README.md

 ```sh
 docker compose run load-feeds
 ```
+This uses psycopg to bulk load (PostgreSQL COPY) the JSON data files in a performant way.

 4) Visit http://localhost:8000/docs and click "Try it out" Enter an IP address and click Execute.